turingschool-examples/backend_mod_1_prework/day_1/questions.md

 1. Name and describe two common string methods:

-   -`.split` splits a string into an array of smaller substrings split by a space
+   - `.split` splits a string into an array of smaller substrings split by a space

-   -`.length` returns the number of characters in a string
+   - `.length` returns the number of characters in a string